tylerjyee/cmpe131team10/meetings.md

 - Taehun: Login, logout, create user, and delete account
 - Phillip: todo list, start chat, delete chat
 - Tyler: compose email, flag, forgot password
-- Lisa: delete email, edit profle, search email
+- Liza: delete email, edit profle, search email
 - Summarize group progress: Group was clear on what needs to be done.
 We agreed to get it done by 4/23 so we have time to debug.
 ### 2022-04-23 at 10:00
 - Who attended the meeting